 Your next breast screening

-BreastScreen Victoria will send you a reminder letter when your next breast screen is due.
-If you are in your 40s or over 74 you will not receive a letter but can make an appointment every two years.
+Even if your last screen had a normal result, it’s important to come back and see us again.
+BreastScreen Victoria will send you a reminder when your next breast screen is due.
+If you are in your 40s or over 74 you will not receive a reminder but can make still an appointment every two years.

 Get to know the normal look and feel of your breasts.